zetxqx/gateway-api-inference-extension/docs/proposals/1816-inferenceomodelrewrite/README.md

 // InferenceModelRewriteRule defines the match criteria and corresponding action.
 //
 // A specific model name can only be matched by one rule across all
-// policies attached to the same InferencePool.
-If multiple policies attempt
+// rewrites attached to the same InferencePool.
+If multiple rules attempt
-// to match the same model name, the oldest policy (by creationTimestamp)
+// to match the same model name, the oldest rule (by creationTimestamp)
-// will be the only one considered valid.
-Newer policies with conflicting
+// will be the only one considered valid. type InferenceModelRewriteRule struct {
-// matches will be marked as invalid in their status. type InferenceModelRewriteRule struct {
 	// Matches defines the criteria for matching a request.
 	// If multiple match criteria are specified, a request matches if